rabbitmq/rabbitmq-perf-test/html/README.md

   benchmark.
 Defaults to `'direct'`
 - exchange-name: exchange name to be used during the benchmark.
 Defaults to whatever `exchangeType` was set to.
-- queue-name: queue name to be used during the benchmark.
-Defaults to an empty name, letting RabbitMQ provide a random one.
+- queue-names: list of queue names to be used during the benchmark.
+Defaults to a single queue, letting RabbitMQ provide a random queue name.
 - routing-key: routing key to be used during the benchmark.
 Defaults to an empty routing key.
 - random-routing-key: allows the publisher to send a different routing